vanduc103/SimpleColumnStoredDB/README.md

 # SimpleColumnStoredDB
-A simple column-store data processing which has below features:
+A simple column-store data processing which has below features.
 1. Architecture:
 - ColumnBase: base class for all columns.
 + Enums: